- Biological Inventions

 Case number and Court:

-17- 155, United States District Court for the District of Delware (Wilmington).
-This Court has personal jurisdiction over each of the defendants under the Delware Long-Arm Statue, 10 Del.
+17- 155, United States District Court for the District of Delaware (Wilmington).
+This Court has personal jurisdiction over each of the defendants under the Delaware Long-Arm Statute, 10 Del.
 Code § 3014, and the U.S. Constitution.
 The Court has jurisdiction over this controversy under 28 U.S.C. §§ 1331 and 1338(a).
 The action for patent infringement has arisen under the patent laws of the United States, 35 U.S.C. § 1 et seq., including but not limited to 35 U.S.C. § 271.

 Blackberry has filed this complaint against Nokia due to the latter’s unauthorized usage of the former’s contributions to innovation technologies.
 Blackberry holds the following 11 patents, known as “Asserted Patents” (enforcement of patent by the owner who believes that his patent has been infringed) which are the subject matter of the case: